-If you're going to have a blog, and publish it effectively, eventually the "Fonts and Colors" and "Page Elements" wizards won't do enough for you.
+If you're going to have a blog, and publish it effectively, eventually the dashboard Layout and the Template Designer pages won't do enough for you.
 You're going to want to get to the details, underneath the GUI processes.

-You access the template editor using the GUI dashboard Template menu selection, where you will find (among other options) the "Edit HTML" button.
+You access the template editor using the dashboard Template page, where you will find (among other options) the "Edit HTML" button.

 Clicking on "Edit HTML", you may get a serious warning to read.